 WHAT IS THE BIG PICTURE OF EDUCATIONAL ATTAINMENT IN ACADIANA?

 - In terms of the percent of adults (age 25+) with an associate degree or above, Louisiana ranks 48th as a state

 - Within Louisiana, Acadiana ranks in the bottom half as a region (5th out of 8)

 - In the nine-parish 1A region, as of 2020 Census data, 27.5% of adults have an associate degree or above, while only 21.3% have a bachelor’s degree or above

 - We must improve this trajectory to remain economically competitive and prepare our citizens for good jobs and good wages

 - Students in grades 3 through 8 take Louisiana Educational Assessment Program (LEAP) assessments, which measure grade-level skills aligned with the Louisiana Student Standards

-- Louisiana’s new goal is that all students achieve mastery (4 on a 5-point scale)
+- Louisiana’s goal is that all students achieve mastery (4 on a 5-point scale)

 - Mastery of 3rd grade ELA (reading and writing) is critical; 75 percent of students who are poor readers in 3rd grade never catch up

-- While nearly 2 of 3 students in Acadiana have failed to master grade-level content, the same is true for nearly 4 out of 5 African-American students
+- While 73% of all 3rd to 8th grade students in Acadiana have failed to master grade-level content, the same is true for 85% of Black or African-American students